-No one is going to confuse us with Theo Epstein or Bill James.
+No one is going to confuse Martin and me with Theo Epstein or Bill James.
 Truthfully, the term Sabermetrics barely gets a nod in Right Off the Bat.
 Why?
-It all goes back to my (Evander’s) childhood.
+It all goes back to childhood.
 Fade-in…I remember almost flunking a pre-calculus thingie, having something to do with probability.
 In fact, the lowest mark I ever got, a 35 (out of one-hundred percent), was on a test the semester and very day I decided I didn’t need to study anymore, instead attending an evening theatrical premier of a would-be 60-minute TV broadcast on ABC Stage 67, subsequently titled “Eat the Document.”
-I ate all right; spaghetti that is, flopping into a restaurant adjoining the long-defunct Academy of Music, after freezing on line outside with all the hipsters and flipsters.
+I ate all right: spaghetti that is, flopping into a restaurant adjoining the long-defunct Academy of Music, after freezing on line outside with all the hipsters and flipsters.
 Now you know one big reason why I shy away from objective reality.
 Fade-out

 (I just wanna go home…a beeseball geem…[might as well vomit into the camera,] I’ve done everything else into it.)
 That’s Tom Keylock, Rolling Stones’s chauffeur driving these two legends as someone suggests “Cooking with Dylan”: Keylock would be involved, in some murky and speculated form, with stolen items or even the death of Brian Jones fewer than three years later.